Leg ulcers are unhealed sores or open wounds on the legs. Without treatment, these types of ulcers can keep recurring.

 Other home remedies that may help with healing include:

 - wearing good walking shoes

-Patients are increasingly looking into alternative remedies for leg ulcers.
-Never use alternative methods in lieu of traditional medical treatment without checking with your doctor.
-These remedies may very well be beneficial but they can also aggravate the condition, depending on the preparation and the stage of resolution of the ulcers.
+Never use home or alternative methods in lieu of traditional medical treatment without checking with your doctor.
+These remedies may very well be beneficial, but they can also aggravate the condition depending on the preparation and stage of your ulcers.

 In most cases, treatment is effective in easing the symptoms of leg ulcers.
-However, if they are not treated in a timely fashion, it is possible that a leg ulcer can become infected.
-Infection can even spread to the bone.
-It is essential to see your doctor as soon as you notice any issues.
+If they’re not treated in a timely fashion, it’s possible that a leg ulcer can become infected.